UPPMAX/HPC-python/docs/day2/IDEs.rst

 This will start a jupyter server session so leave this terminal open.
 The terminal will also display multiple URLs.

-4. connect to the running notebook
+4. Connect to the running Jupyter server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^